26 Mar How to Handle the Headaches of a Flight Delay

 Go to the airport lounge

 The thought of an airport delay often conjures up images of sitting on a cold floor and waiting for hours at a time just for an update.
 Although an airport lounge might not speed up your delay experience, it will at least give you an extra dose of comfort while you wait.
 Alongside convenient accessories like power outlets and available Wi-Fi, airport lounges also come with comfy seats and snacks.
+Hopefully you’ve packed some basics in your hand luggage but if you haven’t, the lounge will keep you entertained for a while.

 Additionally, while you’re in an airport lounge, you’ll be given first-class treatment.
 That means that you’ll be the first to know if there are any alternative flights available and whether you can get a seat on one.